CCM19/ccm19doks/docs/erste_schritte/onboarding-complete.md

 ##### dyn.

-This determines whether it is a dynamic variable - e.g. _g* blocks all cookies that begin with _g, i.e. _ga, _gid, etc.
+This determines whether it is a dynamic variable - e.g. _g* blocks all cookies that start with _g, i.e. _ga, _gid, etc.

 ##### memory type